Hepatology

 Alcoholic Liver Disease

-Liver disease related to alcohol consumption fits into one of three categories—fatty liver, alcoholic hepatitis, or cirrhosis ( Table 1 ).
-Fatty liver, which occurs after acute alcohol ingestion, is generally reversible with abstinence and is not believed to predispose to any chronic form of liver disease if abstinence or moderation is maintained.
-Alcoholic hepatitis is an acute form of alcohol-induced liver injury that occurs with the consumption of a large quantity of alcohol over a prolonged period of time; it encompasses a spectrum of severity ranging from asymptomatic derangement of biochemistries to fulminant liver failure and death.
+There are 3 types of liver disease related to alcohol consumption: fatty liver, alcoholic hepatitis, or cirrhosis (Table 1).
+Fatty liver disease occurs after acute alcohol ingestion and is generally reversible with abstinence.
+Fatty liver is not believed to predispose a patient to any chronic form of liver disease if abstinence or moderation is maintained.
+Alcoholic hepatitis is an acute form of alcohol-induced liver injury that occurs with the consumption of a large quantity of alcohol over a prolonged period.
+Alcoholic hepatitis can range in severity from asymptomatic derangement of biochemistries to liver failure and death.
 Cirrhosis involves replacement of the normal hepatic parenchyma with extensive thick bands of fibrous tissue and regenerative nodules, which results in the clinical manifestations of portal hypertension and liver failure.

-Histologic specificity for alcoholic cause No Yes No
+Type Histologic specificity for alcoholic cause Prognosis Reversible

 Back to Top